Aliases for MAK Gene

 GeneCards Summary for MAK Gene

 MAK (Male Germ Cell-Associated Kinase) is a Protein Coding gene.
-Diseases associated with MAK include retinitis pigmentosa 62 and mak-related retinitis pigmentosa.
+Diseases associated with MAK include mak-related retinitis pigmentosa and retinitis pigmentosa 62.
 Among its related pathways are Coregulation of Androgen receptor activity.
-GO annotations related to this gene include transcription coactivator activity and cyclin-dependent protein serine/threonine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MOK.

 UniProtKB/Swiss-Prot for MAK Gene